open-resources/dash_curriculum/_sources/part4/chapter12.md

 [![enter image description here][9]][9]

-### 12.3.1 How to change background color
+### 12.3.1 Change background color

 Recall that the alternatives to `text-body` like `text-primary` and `text-secondary` aren't actual colors, but rather pointers to different colors set by the `CSS` file.
 So you can think of these options as different possible categories of the information you'd like to display.
 The same thing goes for other features of our `dcc.Markdown()` example like background color.

 The following snippet changes the white background of the `BOOTSTRAP` theme to a rich blue color.
-And if you'd like to know *exactly* which color that is, you already know how to find that out through studying the `CSS` file.
-Notice in the snippet below that all you have to do to change the background color is to include `bg-primary` in `className` because `bg` stands for *background*.
+Notice in the snippet below that all you have to do to change the background color is to include `bg-primary` in `className` because `bg` stands for background.

 ````{dropdown} See Code
     :container: + shadow